-I’m yet to perfect the art of eco-friendly living but I’ve been on this journey for over eight years.
-As a wildlife and equestrian enthusiast, I spend third of my time around horses and jungles, therefore I took to it without much effort.
+I’m yet to perfect the art of eco-friendly living, but I’ve been on this journey for over eight years.
+As a wildlife and equestrian enthusiast, I spend third of my time around horses and in jungles, therefore I took to it without much effort.

 My kitchen shelf has two plates, two glasses, two spoons, two cooking pots, a knife and a pan for nearly two years now.
 I haven’t bought clothes for a year and I still feel I have enough for a lifetime.